superfliege/azure-docs.de-de/articles/cognitive-services/text-analytics/quickstarts/ruby.md

 # **********************************************

 # Replace the accessKey string value with your valid access key.
-accessKey = 'ENTER KEY HERE'
+accessKey = 'enter key here'

 # Replace or verify the region.
 #